isomerpages/moe-mahabodhisch/_for-parents/Student Well Being Newsletters/MBS Student Well Being Watch (5th Issue).md

 ensure their kids stay safe online and develop healthy digital habits?</p>
 <p>In this issue, we explore the realities of children’s gaming experiences
 and share practical strategies for families.
-From understanding why games spark excitement to setting boundaries that actually work, parents will find guidance on creating balance at home.
-In this edition, parents will learn how to stay engaged in their child’s digital world and make the most of parental tools to support safe, enjoyable play.</p>
+From understanding why games spark excitement to setting boundaries, parents will find guidance on helping children enjoy gaming in a healthy, balanced way at home.
+This edition also offers insights on parental tools to support safe, enjoyable play.</p>
 <p>Please read more in our newsletter below.</p>
 <table style="minWidth: 75px">
 <colgroup>